Filter-Bubble/Mobile-Network-Tracking-Review/WhitePaper.md

 ## Introduction

+The news we read online may influence our opinions and beliefs, while little is known about how much we life in news bubbles that filter certain types of news for certain types of people and the effect this may have on our openions and beliefs.
-To study the role of news consumption in people's opinion reliable research data is needed.
-Most research so far focuses on survey data and desktop applications.
-To collect data on news consumption we need to take into account: legal (GDPR) constraints, user experience, and technical feasibility.
-In this paper we aim to explore what technologies are available and to what extend they meet these requirements.
+To study this reliable research data is needed.
+Most research so far focuses on survey data and desktop applications (insert references).
+However, mobile news consumption is expected to be important too (insert references).
+However, to collect data on mobile (and desktop) news consumption a couple of important criteria need to be taken into account:
+- Legal (GDPR) constraints
+- Participant acceptability: we want participants to be representative of the general population, by which the threshold to participate in study needs to be low.
+- Technical feasibility.

+In this paper we aim to explore what technologies are available for monitoring (mobile) news consumption and to what extend they meet these requirements.

 ### Related Work

-Text.
+Previous study that explored technologies for news consumption looked at... (to be completed)

 ### Criteria

+In this section we will map out the criteria that can be put on (mobile) technologies for monitoring news consumption.

 **Technologically viable:**
 - Works on mobile
 - Works with HTTPS
 - Deals with in-app browsing
-- Tracks only whitelisted sites
+- Tracks only whitelisted websites
 - Tracks full url
-- Can be build in a < two month project
+- Can be build in less than two month project
 - Easy to maintain, despite evolutions in mobile phone and web technologies

 **Legal and GDPR compliant:**
 - No data storage without explicit permission from participant
-- ... (note: expand on this with specific critria)
+- ... (note: expand on this with specific criteria)

 **Non-intrusive and scalable:**
-- Small time investment for participant and researcher at the start and end
+- Small time investment for researcher.
-- Simple to setup for participant
+- Small time investment and simple to setup for participant.
-- Good overview of what information is being share
+- Good overview to participant of what information is being shared.
-- No action required by participant in daily life situation
+- Minimal action required by participant in daily life situation, e.g. we do not want the participant to have keep a diary of what news they consume.
-- No impact on normal use of phone/PC: e.g. no apps that drain the battery.
+- No impact on normal use of phone/PC: e.g. we do not want apps that rapidly drain the phone battery.

 ## Tracking Options

-Note: I think a general introduction about how internet traffic works would help, because this will provide the reader with no expert knowledge in this area with a framework.
+Note (Vincent): I think a general introduction about how internet traffic works would help, because this will provide a conceptual framework for the reader without expert knowledge in this area.
+For example, does our audience know what a proxy server is, what we mean by network interactions, what do we mean by illegal (national law? facebook rules? both?)

 ### VPN